Introduction to Simple Mail Transfer Protocol (SMTP)

 - Mail delivery agent (MDA)

-SMTP begins a session between the MUA, which is the user and the MSA, which is the server.
+SMTP begins a session between the MUA, the user, and the MSA, the server.
 MTA and MDA are used for searching the domain for addresses and for local delivery services.

 Commands Of SMPT

-Let us look at a few SMTP Commands:
+Let us look at a few SMPT Commands:

 - HELO – This command is used in identifying the user and the full domain name, which is transmitted only once per session.